ilalev/KdrV_mindmap/README.md

 *"Kant's Critique of Pure Reason: A mind map"* is an attempt to present a summary of Kant's first Critique in the form of a mind map.
 It is not supposed to be a substitute for reading Kant's book!
-It is rather intended to act as a mnemonic device and reference system for navigating Kant's architectonic system and pre-supposes a familiarity with it.
+It is rather intended to act as a mnemonic device and reference framework for navigating Kant's architectonic system and pre-supposes a familiarity with it.
 The mind map is mostly in English, with the addition of some essential terminology in German.
 It is provided as two files.
 Under the folder *mind_map*,